andyatkinson/andyatkinson.github.io/postgresql-tips.md

 #### pgbench

-Repeatable method of determining a transactions per second (TPS).
-Useful for determining impact of tuning parameters like shared_buffers.
+Repeatable method of determining a transactions per second (TPS) rate.
+Useful for determining impact of tuning parameters like `shared_buffers` with a before/after benchmark.
+Configurable with a custom workload.

 - Initialize database example with scaling option of 50 times the default size:
 `pgbench -i -s 50 example`